"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 Benjamin Franklin Stephenson

-This bas-relief portrait of Dr. Benjamin Franklin Stephenson, M.D.
-(1823–1871) hangs on the front, south side, of the Grand Army of the Republic monument in Indiana Plaza a small park in Washington, DC.
-Dr. Benjamin Franklin Stephenson founded the Grand Army of the Republic, a fraternal organization of Union veterans, on April 6, 1866 in Illinois.
+This bas-relief portrait of Dr. Benjamin Franklin Stephenson, M.D., 1823–1871, (by John Massey Rhind) hangs on the front, south side, of the Grand Army of the Republic monument in Indiana Plaza a small park in Washington, DC.
+Dr. Benjamin Franklin Stephenson founded the Grand Army of the Republic, a fraternal organization of Union veterans, on April 6, 1866 in Decatur Illinois.
 It grew to be the largest and most influential post civil war veterans organization.
 Stephenson had been surgeon of the14th Illinois Infantry during the Civil War.

 Grand Army of the Republic